 4. Have Friday afternoon fun

-Work does not have to feel like work all the time and every hardworking team needs a little downtime.
+Work does not have to feel like work all the time, and every hardworking team needs a little downtime.
 Once a month, on a Friday afternoon, is often a great time to do something different that keeps people motivated for the following month.
-In some cultures, giving out team prizes that combine humour with public recognition may go down well.
-For example, one prize might be delivered like this: "For dealing with the most abusive customer of the week, we have this bespoke set of ear plugs".
+This might mean the occasional early mark, going bowling or having a few drinks.
+You can even do a monthly ‘awards’ event with novelty prizes to acknowledge a job well done.

 5. Give additional responsibility when needed

-It costs nothing to improve someone's title but may mean a great deal to him or her personally and the way that they are perceived in the workplace.
+It costs nothing to change someone's title, but it may mean a great deal to them personally and the way that they are perceived in the workplace.
 If someone has started to take on more responsibilities in the workplace, this may be a good transition to seeing if they are ready for a promotion.

 7. Demonstrate integrity every day